 An EEG (electroencephalogram) is a noninvasive, painless test that detects abnormal electrical activity in the brain.
 An EEG involves attaching electrodes to your scalp to record electrical impulses in the form of waves.
-Doctors use EEGs to diagnose or evaluate brain disorders and conditions, such as seizures, head injury, behavior changes, and sleep disorders.
+Brain activity results from an EEG test help doctors diagnose or evaluate brain disorders and conditions, such as seizures, head injury, behavior changes, and sleep disorders.

 An EEG is only one method your doctor can use to diagnose or evaluate brain disorders and conditions.
 Discuss all your testing options with your doctor to understand which tests are right for you.

 Looking for a Doctor?

 Your doctor may recommend an EEG (electroencephalogram) to diagnose or evaluate neurological disorders and conditions of the brain and nervous system.
 These include:

 Attention disorders such as attention deficit hyperactivity disorder (ADHD) and hyperkinesis

 Behavior and conduct problems such as oppositional defiant disorder and school conduct challenges

 Brain damage including that caused by trauma, substance abuse, tumors, or stroke

 Brain tumors including cancer and benign (noncancerous) tumors